qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

    WMS LegendGraphic Dialogs |nix|

-When you have added a WMS layer and you insert a legend composer item, a request will be send to the WMS server to provide a WMS legend, This Legend will only be shown if the WMS server provides the GetLegendGraphic capability.
+When you have added a WMS layer and you insert a legend composer item, a request will be send to the WMS server to provide a WMS legend.
+This Legend will only be shown if the WMS server provides the GetLegendGraphic capability.
 The WMS legend content will be provided as a raster image.

-:guilabel:`WMS LegendGraphic` is used to be able to adjust the :guilabel:`Legend width` and the :guilabel:`Legend hight` of the WMS legend raster image.
+:guilabel:`WMS LegendGraphic` is used to be able to adjust the :guilabel:`Legend width` and the :guilabel:`Legend height` of the WMS legend raster image.

 Spacing around title, group, subgroup, symbol, icon label, box space or column space can be customized through this dialog.